 Article VII.
 Meetings of the Central Committee

 Section 1.
-Regular meetings of the Central Committee shall be held once each calendar month at 7:00 p.m. on the second Wednesday of each month unless another date and time was selected by the Central Committee at a previous meeting.
+Regular meetings of the Central Committee shall be held once each calendar month at 7:00 p.m. on the third Wednesday of each month unless another date and time was selected by the Central Committee at a previous meeting.
 The Central Committee shall select the meeting site.
 Any regular meeting may be dispensed with by a two-thirds vote at a previous meeting.
 Seven days’ notice of regular meetings shall be given to all Members by the Secretary.
 In the event of an emergency that prevents an in-person meeting, the Executive Committee may cancel or approve a virtual meeting with seven days advance notice to Members.
 The Virtual Meeting must allow for two-way communication.
 For regular meetings held at a standard time and place, the Secretary’s failure to provide notice shall not invalidate the meeting.

 Section 2.
 Special meetings of the Central Committee may be called by the Executive Committee, or by a majority of the Regular Members acting outside a meeting.
 The Members calling the meeting shall provide seven days’ notice to all Members of the date, time, place, and purpose of the meeting.